How-To

 Thanks, we'll send more useful tips based on your answer.

-Example 4: Preference center inside the email
+4. Preference center inside the message

 Make your emails more useful